huy-n1001/gait_calculation/README.md

+# gait_calculation
-# Motion sensor analysis with gait calculations
+Motion sensor analysis with gait calculations.

+In this project, we are interested in identifying a person's motion (whether one is running, walking, or limping).
+24 datasets are collected using a mobile sensor application called Physics Toolbox Sensor Suite.

 Required libraries: pandas, numpy, scipy, matplotlib, seaborn, sklearn

 ## How to run: